Augmented Reality Feature

 • Feature set (zoom, rotation, annotations)

-• Customization and integration effort
+• Integration effort

-• Pricing and licensing
+• Pricing and licensing flexibility

 Designing from the Ground Up